carc1n0gen/quickpaste-old/README.md

 **How long are pastes on official [quickpaste](https://quickpaste.net/) kept?**

-The built in script that deletes week old pastes is only run once a day.
+The built in script that deletes week old pastes is run once a day.
-there is a window of period where week old pastes stick around, but it isn't very long.

 **Why do I need to configure an email sender?**